Bru-sic/week_01_homework/README.md

   [Zion Market Research](https://www.zionmarketresearch.com/report/smart-contracts-market) suggests:
   > *in terms of revenue, the global smart contracts market size was valued at around USD 1750 million in 2022 and is projected to reach ***USD 9850 million***, by 2030*[^zion-sc]

-  Although Ripple is mentioned as a technology, its statistics are not, perhaps implying it is not a dominant player due to their current technology.
-XLR Ledger is not mentioned as a platform either.
+  Although Ripple is mentioned as a technology in the summary of the research paper[^zion-sc], its statistics are not, perhaps implying it is not a dominant player due to their current technology.
+XLR Ledger is not mentioned as a platform either. *Note: access to the full research paper was not available.*

 * What technologies would this additional product or service utilize?

-  The service would use [XRPL Hooks][def-hooks] as documented on [xrpl-hooks.readme.io](https://xrpl-hooks.readme.io/docs).
+  The service would use [**XRPL Hooks**][def-hooks] as documented on [xrpl-hooks.readme.io](https://xrpl-hooks.readme.io/docs).

 * *Why are these technologies appropriate for your solution?*
-Developed for the XRP Ledger, [hooks][def-hooks] work "on-chain" as opposed to other solutions which work "off-chain" or "side-chain", and depending on one's view, either the advantage or risk that "hooks have the ability to control, with atomicity and finality, the logical flow and execution of transactions on the accounts to which the hooks are configured".[^wietse-h2]
+Developed for the XRP Ledger, [**hooks**][def-hooks] work "on-chain" as opposed to other solutions which work "off-chain" or "side-chain", and depending on one's view, either the advantage or risk that "hooks have the ability to control, with atomicity and finality, the logical flow and execution of transactions on the accounts to which the hooks are configured".[^wietse-h2]

 ---